Pony-Lamb/CIS5500-Final-Project/README.md

 # CIS5500-Final-Project
 YumLog is an AI-driven restaurant review and food discovery platform designed to enhance the dining experience by enabling users to search for restaurants, receive personalized meal recommendations, submit reviews, and access detailed recipes.
+Through the integration of advanced recommendation algorithms, comprehensive restaurant databases, and interactive social engagement features, the platform offers a data-driven, user-centric, and seamless approach to culinary exploration.

 # Milestone 1 - Project Proposal (Mar.
 2)
 Project Overview - Yongyin Yang